ic-Solutions/leopride/_posts/2020-04-16-all-about-neet.md

 ## Complete tracking and monitoring

 NEET advisor also helps in documentation and take all the stress from students and parents because our aim is to keep our students tension free.
-Other than that, everything will be taken care by us.
 We as an organization also works as a psychologist where students can talk about their doubts and non- optimistic thoughts which will be taken care by listening them and serving them with the best possible solution.

 ## LeoPride Career Solutions - NEET Advisor

-NEET advisor works as a family we don&#39;t treat our client as a customer or as a profit maker but as our own family member because if we are able contribute in someone&#39;s future than our motive of making this organization is fulfilled.
+NEET advisor works as a family and we don&#39;t treat our client as a customer or as a profit maker but as our own family member because if we are able to contribute in someone&#39;s future than our motive of making this organization is fulfilled.

 NEET advisor is the one organization with whom you can never be disheartened.
 Our service is our pride.
-NEET advisor on which every medical aspirant trust.

 <hr>